 Natural curiosity and an open attitude

-Curiosity is a very important factor, because in copywriting you need to understand your target group, but also your product and company.
+Curiosity is a very important factor, because in copywriting you need to understand the target group, the product and the company.
 What characteristics make it what it is?
-What is it characterised by?
+What is the product characterized by?
 What benefits does it bring to people that many may not have in mind?
-Curiosity helps you to develop interesting content and write exciting texts that captivate your readers.
+Curiosity helps you develop interesting content and write exciting texts that captivate your readers.
 This also goes hand in hand with an open attitude, because the more open you are about (still) unfamiliar possibilities, people and facts, the more precisely you can write your text.
-If instead you close yourself off and only write about what you already know without learning anything new or having new experiences, your texts will be fundamentally limited.
+If you choose to close yourself off instead, only writing about what you already know without learning anything new or having new experiences, your texts will be fundamentally limited.
 Openness and curiosity, on the other hand, turn simple words into an adventure.

 Let's get started with the preparation

-You now know what copywriting is all about, why it is so important and what skills you need to be equipped with.
+You now know what copywriting is all about, why it's so important and what skills you need to be equipped with.
 Now it's time for practical implementation.
 How is professional copy produced?

-It's like so many things in life: first comes preparation.
-Good preparation is crucial to achieve the desired results afterwards.
+It's like so many things in life, copywriting starts with preparation.
+Good preparation is crucial to achieve the desired results later on.

 Define your target group

-One point that is unfortunately still too often underestimated by the best writers is the target group.
+One point that's unfortunately still too often underestimated even by the best writers is the target group.
 You can write the most creative, witty and enchanting texts.
 But if they don't reach the right people, you won't see any results.

-To avoid this, you should always (!) know exactly who your target group is before you start writing.
+To avoid this, you should always – and I mean always – know exactly who your target group is before you start writing.

 You must be able to answer the following questions:

 This includes origin, gender and age.
-This is important because an 18-year-old man from Germany should be addressed differently than a 40-year-old woman from Spain.
+This is important because an 18-year-old man from Ireland should be addressed differently than a 40-year-old woman from Spain.

-On the one hand, this means the national language (there have already been cases where texts were created in the wrong language), but the style of language is also important.
-What is the typical jargon of the target group - colloquial language, youth language or technical language?
-Even if you can offer a good product and a suitable solution for your target group, they will still turn away if the communication is crooked.
+On the one hand, this means the national language (there have already been cases where texts were created in the wrong language) and the style of language is also important.
+What's the typical jargon of the target group – colloquial language, youth language or technical language?
+Even if you can offer a good product and a suitable solution for your target group, they will still turn away if the communication is skewed.

 Your text must be tailored to the problems and goals of your potential customers.
 Know the pain points of your target group and address them clearly and unambiguously.

-Some people attach the greatest importance to a favourable price.
+Some people attach the highest importance to a cheap price.
 Others are happy to pay more if the service is good.
 Know your target group's relationship to money and costs so that you can take this into account in the text and possibly present it as an advantage.

 How to find answers to these questions

-It is not easy to get precise answers here.
-But it's definitely worth it, so you should take your time.
-In my opinion, social media is one of the best places to learn about user behaviour.
+It's not easy to get precise answers here.
+But it's definitely worth the effort – so you should take your time with this part.
+In my opinion, social media is one of the best places to learn about user behavior.